gurditsingh/hydeout/_posts/file.md

  But it doesn't let me look back in time and do more complicated things like machine learning.

-**lambda architecture save our life** what it's means in addition to running my streaming pipeline that I use for kind of the immediate results I'm also going to run this batch pipeline in a spark it's actually the same and it's going to archive all this data into the data lake and then now that I have this data Lake I can do reporting on it.
+**lambda architecture save our life** what it's means in addition to running my streaming pipeline that I use for kind of the immediate results I'm also going to run this spark batch pipeline to archive all this data into the data lake and do reporting on it.

+**Challenge No 2:** Historical Reporting
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDMzODkwMTE1LDEyNzAyNTQ3NjQsLTMxOT
+eyJoaXN0b3J5IjpbNzQyOTcwNDA3LDEyNzAyNTQ3NjQsLTMxOT
 A4NjcwMCwtNjk5ODIyMDgsLTczOTM5MDgzMSwtNzA3NTcxODMx
 LC01OTI0NTQzNzYsMTQzODQzMDExNyw5NDMwODAyNzNdfQ==
 -->